 Interestingly enough, Whatsapp’s robust security took shape after Facebook acquired it.
-It’s disheartening to see that the parent company isn’t doing such a good job at blocking threats.
+So it’s disheartening to see that the parent company isn’t doing such a good job blocking threats.

-There isn’t much you can do to escape future data leaks that seem inevitable.
-However, you can ensure your privacy at a grassroot level.
+It isn’t much you can do to escape future data leaks that seem inevitable.
+However, you can ensure your privacy at a grassroots level.

 How to protect your photos on Facebook?

-Do not share pictures of children: With just a simple image, you may give away tons of information.
-Avoid sharing the age, school, location, schedule, or even the full name of children; yours or otherwise.
+- Do not share pictures of children: You may give away tons of information with just a simple image.
+Avoid sharing the age, school, location, schedule, or even the full name of children, yours or otherwise.
 Such data leaves them open to attack.